Other labs: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12.

 Do not forget to add the leading zeros.

-Solution.Replace all occurences of word amet
+Solution.Replace all occurences of word amet in lorem-ipsum.txt with the

-word tema
+word tema.

 Check whether